 - 1. ALWAYS use wheel chocks to block the trailer wheels. - 2.
-CHECK that the Power Tongue Jack is hooked to 12-volt power and turned ON, then - PUSH the RET/EXT control button on the tongue jack to raise the travel trailer tongue above the hitch ball. - 3.
-OPEN the coupler latch on the travel trailer hitch. - 4.
-Back up your tow vehicle into the proper position. - 5.
-PUSH the tongue jack RET/EXT button to lower the tongue jack coupler onto the tow vehicle hitch ball. - 6.
-CLOSE the coupler latch after it is completely seated and install the safety pin. - 7.
-INSTALL the (customer supplied) Weight Distributing Bars (or Equalizers) as directed by the OEM. - 8.
-REMOVE the tongue jack foot, and fully RETRACT. - 9.
-CHECK that the stabilizer jacks are fully retracted. - 10.
-ATTACH the breakaway switch cable to the tow vehicle. - 11.
-ATTACH the safety chains. - 12.
-CONNECT the 7-way wire harness from the TT to your tow vehicle and secure in the travel position. - VERIFY the exterior lights are working correctly around the RV. - 13.
+BEFORE operating the jack, attach the foot with the 3/8" safety lock pin provided. - 3.
+CHECK that the Power Tongue Jack is hooked to 12-volt power, then - PUSH the operating switch UP to extend the jack and raise the travel trailer tongue above the hitch ball. - 4.
+OPEN the coupler latch on the travel trailer hitch. - 5.
+BACK UP your tow vehicle into the proper position. - 6.
+RETRACT the jack by pushing the operating switch DOWN to lower the tongue jack coupler onto the tow vehicle hitch ball. - 7.
+CLOSE the coupler latch after it is completely seated and install the safety pin. - 8.
+INSTALL the (customer supplied) Weight Distributing Bars (or Equalizers) as directed by the OEM. - 9.
+REMOVE the tongue jack foot, and fully RETRACT. - 10.
+CHECK that the stabilizer jacks are fully retracted. - 11.
+ATTACH the breakaway switch cable to the tow vehicle. - 12.
+ATTACH the safety chains. - 13.
+CONNECT the 7-way wire harness from the TT to your tow vehicle and secure in the travel position. - VERIFY the exterior lights are working correctly around the RV. - 14.
 REMOVE the wheel chocks from the trailer wheels.